Rakshitsingh8800/HTML5/README.md

 # 🌐 My HTML5 Project

 Welcome to my **HTML5** project!
 This is a simple, clean, and responsive website built using HTML5 .
-Ideal for beginners or as a foundation for larger projects.

 ## 📁 Project Structure